coinbase/build-onchain-apps/apps/build-onchain-apps/contracts/README.md

 forge script script/BuyMeACoffee.s.sol:BuyMeACoffeeScript --broadcast --verify --rpc-url ${RPC_URL} --etherscan-api-key ${BLOCK_EXPLORER_API_KEY}
 ```

 <b>Note: The above command will print the address of your contract and a link to the block explorer.
-Click on the block explorer link to verify your contract is now deployed</b>
+Click on the block explorer link to verify whether your contract has been deployed or not </b>

 ![Deployment](./assets/deployment.png)